billylarsson/comicreader/README.md

 * Batch PDF conversion added
 * Batch WEBP conversion added
 * Added opt-in so that it pairs with Comicvine servers while converting to WEBP
+* Added support for multiple screens so to speak, very experimental, not in release 2.1 (code only)

 INSTALLATION: